 7.0 Providing information to third parties

-- 7.2.
-In addition to our employees, we also use service providers who may process Personal Data on our behalf (for example, to provide support services to residents/tenants or service users) and/or other members of the Tyne Housing for administration purposes.
+- In addition to our employees, we also use service providers who may process Personal Data on our behalf (for example, to provide support services to people who use our services) and/or other members of Tyne Housing for administration purposes.
 Apart from our employees and service providers, we will not disclose your Personal Data to a third party without your consent unless we are satisfied that they are legally entitled to the data.
 Where we do disclose your Personal Data to a third party, we will have regard to the principles of data protection.